Health Care Innovation (HCIN)

 HCIN 6013A Addressing Challenges

-In this 6-week lab, you will use the skills you have learned throughout the Master of Health Care Innovation so far—as well as your own professional expertise—to investigate, specify, and address an exigent challenge in health care.
+In this 6-week lab, you will use the skills you have learned throughout the Master of Health Care Innovation—as well as your own professional expertise—to investigate, specify, and address an exigent challenge in health care.
 Together as a class, we will consider why some innovations may fail, examine health care leaders’ perspectives on why some succeed, and learn techniques for ideation and for building an effective business case for an innovative solution.
-Simultaneously, in small groups, you will work together to design, refine, and pitch your own health care innovation in one of several high priority challenge areas.
-You will come away from this lab with tools for finding and filling market niches in health care, experience navigating the design process as a team, and an array of deliverables—both team-created and individual—that detail the what, how, and why of a real-world innovation to improve health care.
+Simultaneously, in small groups, you will work together to design, refine, and pitch your own health care innovation in a high-priority challenge area.
+You will come away from this lab with tools for finding and filling market niches in health care, experience navigating the design process as a team, and an array of deliverables—created individually and by your team—that detail the what, how, and why of a real-world innovation to improve health care.
 This is a multi-term course.
 To earn course credit, students must successfully complete both HCIN6013A in the Summer and HCIN6013B in the Fall.
 Students who complete both parts will receive a single grade and earn 1 CU total.

 Two Term Class, Student must enter first term; credit given after both terms are complete